Turbocharging Gaussian Process Inference with Approximate Sketch-and-Project: for GP Inference

 \subsection{Fast convergence along \topl{} subspace for GP inference}

 Prior works \citep{dicker2017kernel,lin2020optimal,lin2023sampling} have shown that the components of the solution most relevant for learning lie along the dominant eigenvectors of $K$, which correspond to the dominant spectral basis functions of the reproducing kernel Hilbert space (RKHS) $\Hc$ induced by kernel $k$ with respect to $X$. \cite{lin2023sampling} shows that SGD enjoys an improved early convergence along these directions, but attains a slow sublinear rate asymptotically.
-Motivated by these observations, we study the convergence rate of tail-averaged \sap{} along the dominant spectral basis functions, showing that it obtains a two-phase convergence rate: an initial condition number-free, sublinear rate, and an asymptotic linear rate controlled by the blocksize $b$.
+Motivated by these observations, we study the convergence rate of tail-averaged \sap{} along the dominant spectral basis functions, showing that it obtains a two-phase convergence rate: an initial condition number-free sublinear rate, followed by an asymptotic linear rate where the condition number dependence is mitigated by the blocksize $b$.
+The proofs of the results in this section appear in \cref{s:proof-gp}.

 Following \cite{lin2023sampling}, we define the spectral basis functions of $\Hc$ as

 The spectral basis functions $u^{(1)},u^{(2)},...$ are defined in such a way that each of them takes maximal values at the observation points while being orthogonal to the previous ones.
 Hence, to accurately estimate the posterior mean in the data-dense regions, it is most important to minimize the error along the dominant basis functions.